packistry/packistry/README.md

    After selecting the repository, you will be prompted to select the package source from which to import packages.

 3. **Import Process**:
-   Once the import is successful, Conductor will display the name of the imported repository along with a list of:
+   Once the import is successful, Packistry will display the name of the imported repository along with a list of:
     - **Branches**: All branches detected from the package source.
     - **Tags**: All tags associated with the package in the selected source.